 It is best to complete these three courses during one academic year, for better continuity with a cohort of Saybrook students.

 The tenth credit is a one-credit Graduate Colloquium course, continuing through the entire time the student is in the Certificate program.
 The student is assigned a mentor, who conducts the Graduate Colloquium and provides academic guidance and support.
 To enroll in this program, go to Apply Online and select your desired Non-Degree choice.

-School of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
+Department of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
 They will not need to take this additional one-credit Graduate Colloquium.
-If you are a current student in the School of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.
+If you are a current student in the Department of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.

 The Saybrook Certificate Program in Mind-Body Medicine provides an alternative for the individual who wishes to obtain a comprehensive introduction to mind-body medicine, without undertaking an academic degree program.
 The certificate is a 10-credit program, including three academic courses, two residential conferences, one graduate colloquium, and an integrative capstone essay.